talam159/myProfile/readme.md

 # Tanvirul-Cybersecurity-Portfolio

-> Please make sure you include the original MIT license.
+> Please make sure to include the original MIT license.

-## Professional Statements
+## Professional Statement
-I am Md Tanvirul Alam, a master's student in Computer Science in Germany.
-I have worked for 2 years as a Senior Executive in IT and Network in a tech-based organization who specializing in Public Key Infrastructure and Identity Solutions.
-My job responsibility involved Network Administration, Key Management, Performing backup, Identity Access Management, and datacenter management.
-I am passionate about cybersecurity, cryptography, data privacy, compliance, cloud computing and DevOps.
+I am Md Tanvirul Alam, a master’s student in Computer Science in Germany.
+I have worked for two years as a Senior Executive in IT and Network at a tech-based organization specializing in Public Key Infrastructure and Identity Solutions.
+My responsibilities included network administration, key management, performing backups, identity access management, and data center management.
+I am passionate about cybersecurity, cryptography, data privacy, compliance, cloud computing, and DevOps.

-I have completed [Foundations of Cybersecurity](https://www.coursera.org/learn/foundations-of-cybersecurity) by google on Coursera.
-This course equipped me with fundamental knowledge of attack types, the importance of cybersecurity in business operations, security ethics, common tools used by security professionals, and the key responsibilities of a security professional.
+I completed [Foundations of Cybersecurity](https://www.coursera.org/learn/foundations-of-cybersecurity) by Google on Coursera, which equipped me with fundamental knowledge of attack types, the importance of cybersecurity in business operations, security ethics, common tools used by security professionals, and the key responsibilities of a security professional.
 My ultimate goal is to become a security analyst, where I can integrate user-friendly interfaces and experiences with security requirements to achieve compliance for organizations and endpoint users.

-My key strengths include problem-solving skills, strong analytical abilities, a quick learning aptitude, natural curiosity and an ability to efficiently research and find solutions, leveraging resources to address challenges swiftly.
+My key strengths include problem-solving skills, strong analytical abilities, a quick learning aptitude, natural curiosity, and the ability to efficiently research and find solutions by leveraging resources to address challenges swiftly.

-As of 2024, I am preparing for the `CompTIA Security+`, and `CompTIA Network+` certifications, and gather more hands-on knowledge about ethical hacking, Vulnerability Assessment and Penetration Testing (VAPT), and Security Audit.
+As of 2024, I am preparing for the `CompTIA Security+` and `CompTIA Network+` certifications, and I aim to gain more hands-on knowledge in ethical hacking, Vulnerability Assessment and Penetration Testing (VAPT), and security auditing.

 ## Portfolio
 > Please visit this [link](https://www.coursera.org/professional-certificates/google-cybersecurity) for further information.

-Additionally, it has paved the way for me to pursue one of the entry-level following roles:
+This training has paved the way for me to pursue one of the following entry-level roles:
 * Cybersecurity Analyst
 * Security Analyst
 * SOC Analyst